-Natalie Kuenzi explores ideas of growth, movement, and acceptance.
-Working across high and low art media, her sculptures and installations embody seemingly incongruous states simultaneously.
-Using tactile and accessible materials—clay and plastic—and motifs from natural and built environments, the forms are both real and unreal, amplifying the tension between what is fixed and what is free and evoking parallels between natural and supernatural forces.
+Ideas of growth, movement, and acceptance ground Natalie Kuenzi's art making.
+Working across high and low art media, her sculptures and installations express real and imagined feelings through form and embody seemingly incongruous states simultaneously.
+Using tactile and accessible materials—clay and plastic—and motifs from natural and built landscapes, the forms reference material and immaterial sources, amplifying the tension between what is fixed and what is free and evoking parallels between natural and supernatural forces.
+Balancing technical control with chance, the forms are shaped not only by the hand and body but by the material and process itself.
 The formal constraints—both familiar and strange—ultimately arrive at a

 balance that is at once specific and boundless.